irzelindo/SQL_Server/README.md

 # SQL_Server
-This Repository has a sample database analysis for SQL Server
+This Repository has a sample database analysis for SQL Server.
+The database is bikestore database, inside the SQL_Queries folder you'll find all queries and exercises.